 We have no products on the market and our product candidates are in various stages of development.
-We are currently conducting Phase 2 clinical trials of mecbotamab vedotin and ozuriftamab vedotin; we expect first patient dosed in our Phase 1 trials of BA3071 in the first half of 2022 and various other product candidates are in earlier stages of development.
+We are currently conducting Phase 2 clinical trials of mecbotamab vedotin and ozuriftamab vedotin; we have begun dosing patients in our Phase 1 trial of BA3071 and BA3182 and various other product candidates are in earlier stages of development.
 Our ability to achieve and sustain profitability depends on obtaining regulatory approvals for and, if approved, successfully commercializing our product candidates, either alone or with third parties.
 Before obtaining regulatory approval for the commercial distribution of our product candidates, we or an existing or future collaborator must conduct extensive preclinical tests and clinical trials to demonstrate the safety, efficacy, purity and potency of our product candidates.
-In addition, the FDA may not agree with our clinical trial plans.
-For example, we have initiated potentially registration-enabling Phase 2 trials for mecbotamab vedotin in treatment-refractory sarcoma patients and PD-1 refractory NSCLC patients.
-The FDA has reviewed the trial designs but has not opined on whether the Phase 2 clinical trials will in fact be sufficient to support regulatory approval.
-However, we intend to ask the FDA to consider this further at the planned interim data review point or points.
-We cannot assure you that the FDA will agree that such data will be sufficient to support approval.
 Any product candidate can unexpectedly fail at any stage of preclinical or clinical development and the historical failure rate for product candidates is high.
 The results from preclinical testing of a product candidate may not predict the results that will be obtained in later clinical trials of the product candidate.
-We or our existing or future collaborators may experience issues that delay or prevent clinical testing and regulatory approval of, or our ability to commercialize, product candidates, including:
+We or our existing or future collaborators may experience issues that delay or prevent clinical testing and regulatory approval of, or our ability to commercialize, product candidates, including, among others:

-- · delays in our clinical trials resulting from factors including those related to the COVID-19 pandemic; - negative or inconclusive results from preclinical testing or clinical trials leading to a decision or requirement to conduct additional preclinical testing or clinical trials or abandon a program; - product-related side effects experienced by participants in clinical trials or by individuals using therapeutic biologics that share characteristics with our product candidates; - delays in submitting INDs or comparable foreign applications or delays or failure in obtaining the necessary approvals from regulators or institutional review boards, or IRBs, to commence a clinical trial, or a suspension or termination of a clinical trial once commenced; - conditions imposed by the FDA or comparable foreign authorities, including the EMA, regarding the scope or design of clinical trials; - · delays in enrolling patients in clinical trials; - · high drop-out rates of patients; - · inadequate drug materials or other supplies necessary for the conduct of our clinical trials; - greater than anticipated clinical trial costs;
+- delays in our clinical trials resulting from external factors including global conflicts and health epidemics; - negative or inconclusive results from preclinical testing or clinical trials leading to a decision or requirement to conduct additional preclinical testing or clinical trials or abandon a program; - product-related side effects experienced by participants in clinical trials or by individuals using therapeutic biologics that share characteristics with our product candidates; - delays in submitting INDs or comparable foreign applications or delays or failure in obtaining the necessary approvals from regulators or institutional review boards, or IRBs, to commence a clinical trial, or a suspension or termination of a clinical trial once commenced; - conditions imposed by the FDA or comparable foreign authorities, including the EMA, regarding the scope or design of clinical trials; - delays in enrolling patients in clinical trials;

-- · poor effectiveness of our product candidates during clinical trials; - unfavorable FDA or other regulatory agency inspection and review of a clinical trial site; - deficiencies in our third-party manufacturers' manufacturing processes or facilities; - success or further approval of competitor products approved in indications in which we undertake development of our product candidates, which may change the standard of care or change the standard for approval of our product candidates in our proposed indications; - failure of any third-party contractors, investigators or contract research organizations, or CROs, to comply with regulatory requirements or otherwise meet their contractual obligations in a timely manner, or at all; - delays and changes in regulatory requirements, policy and guidelines, including the imposition of additional regulatory oversight around clinical testing generally or with respect to our technology or product candidates in particular; or - varying interpretations of data by the FDA and similar foreign regulatory agencies, including the EMA.
+- high drop-out rates of patients; - inadequate drug materials or other supplies necessary for the conduct of our clinical trials; - greater than anticipated clinical trial costs; - poor effectiveness of our product candidates during clinical trials; - unfavorable FDA or other regulatory agency inspection and review of a clinical trial site; - deficiencies in our third-party manufacturers' manufacturing processes or facilities; - success or further approval of competitor products approved in indications in which we undertake development of our product candidates, which may change the standard of care or change the standard for approval of our product candidates in our proposed indications; - failure of any third-party contractors, investigators or contract research organizations, or CROs, to comply with regulatory requirements or otherwise meet their contractual obligations in a timely manner, or at all; - delays and changes in regulatory requirements, policy and guidelines, including the imposition of additional regulatory oversight around clinical testing generally or with respect to our technology or product candidates in particular; or - varying interpretations of data by the FDA and similar foreign regulatory agencies, including the EMA.